Danny-Web-Dev/eventDrivenMicroservices/readme.md

 - **Node.js**: Ensure Node.js is installed on your machine.
 - **MySQL**: Install MySQL and set up the required databases.

-### Extra
+### PostMan collection

-- **PostMan collection**: For your convinence I have attached a postman collection json. import it and play around.
+For your convinence I have attached a postman collection json. import it and play around.

+\*\* Please note, JWT is automated in requests.
+No need to copy and add to the requests that requires auth.

 ### Installation